-First, Ritalin is available in a few different forms, which are instant release, sustained release or long-acting.
-Adderall is only available as instant release and extended release.
+First, Ritalin is available in a few different forms, which are instant release, sustained release, or long-acting.
+Adderall is only available as an instant release and extended-release.

 The instant release version of Adderall is effective for most people for around 3 to 4 hours.
-The instant release version of Ritalin is shorter acting in most people, and its effectiveness ranges from 3 to 4 hours.
+The instant release version of Ritalin is shorter-acting in most people, and its effectiveness ranges from 3 to 4 hours.

 Also, a 5 mg dose of Adderall is equivalent to around 10 mg of Ritalin.
 Adderall doses are available starting at 5 mg and going up to 30 mg, with several incremental options in between.
-When compared to Ritalin dosages, there are only 5 mg, 10 mg and 20 mg tablets available.
+When compared to Ritalin dosages, there are only 5 mg, 10 mg, and 20 mg tablets available.

-As you compare Adderall vs. Ritalin side effects, you see that they’re very similar to one another, since both are central nervous stimulants that increase the availability of certain neurotransmitters in the brain.
+When comparing the side effects, you see that they’re very similar to one another, since both are central nervous stimulants that increase the availability of certain neurotransmitters in the brain.
 Both speed up brain activity and other functions, which is why they have the specific side effects they do.

 Side effects of Adderall and Ritalin can include sleep and appetite problems, anxiety, increased heart rate, headache, dizziness, and irritability.
-Some of the more serious possible side effects of both drugs include problems with heart rhythm, addiction, psychosis and in children, slowed growth.
+Some of the more serious possible side effects of both drugs include problems with heart rhythm, addiction, psychosis, and in children, slowed growth.

 Are They Safe to Use Together?